-Other products that help fight dry skin are natural oils with deep conditioning and nourishing properties.
+Other products that help fight dry skin are hyaluronic acid serums and natural oils with deep conditioning and nourishing properties.
 One of my favorites is Castor oil, Rosehip Oil and Argan Oil but there is also a number of other very effective natural oils for dry skin such as Tamanu Oil, Marula Oil and Avocado Oil.

 Oiliness and even Adult Acne

 As we have said before, during menopause the levels of the female hormones called estrogens reduce and that’s how they give the opportunity to the male hormones called androgens to stimulate the sebaceous glands and trigger increased production of sebum, which can lead to oily skin and even adult acne.

 Some people may be really surprised to discover that they are suffering from adult acne when they didn’t even have acne in their teens but that is something that can happen.

 How to Deal with Menopause Acne and Oily Skin

 When you are dealing with menopause acne and oily skin, remember that strong acne skincare products will not be suitable for your case because at this age your skin does not have enough moisture to recover from products that are harsh, abrasive and cause dryness.

 So, even if you suffer from oiliness, you have to choose sensitive skin products or in general gentle products that won’t make your skin further inflamed and dry.
 The products you choose have to be moisturizing enough but without clogging the pores.

 Also, avoid excessive exfoliation because you can trigger even more oiliness to your skin.